Implications of Distance over Redistricting Maps: Central and Outlier Maps: Related Work

-Finally, like \cite{abrishami2020geometry} we are introducing a distance measure over redistricting maps.
+Finally, the work of \citet{abrishami2020geometry} introduces a distance measure over redistricting maps.
 However, our distance is easy to compute and does not require solving a linear program.
 Further, our focus is on the implications of having a distance measure, i.e. the medoid and centroid maps that will be introduced.
-Moreover, unlike \cite{abrishami2020geometry} we can detect gerrymandered maps rigorously by specifying where they lie on a distance histogram without using an embedding method and using $200,000$ samples instead of only $100$.
+Moreover, unlike \citet{abrishami2020geometry} we can detect gerrymandered maps rigorously by specifying where they lie on a distance histogram without using an embedding method and using $200{,}000$ samples instead of only $100$.
+Finally, we give a clear outlier score for a given map (its percentile distance from the central map) whereas \cite{abrishami2020geometry} cannot do that.
+Therefore, it is difficult to see how their methods would be applied in a real practical setting.
+See Appendix \ref{app:comparison_Abri} for a more detailed discussion.